-As in previous years, the highest amount of pedestrian traffic was recorded on Saturday (12,396 pedestrians), which, this year also happened to be a market day.
-The total recorded on Saturday was 12.2% higher than on Monday (Monday market day) and 13.2% higher than on Friday this year.
-When compared with the previous footfall count taken in Autumn 2012, the numbers recorded on Saturday this year were lower by 10.8%, numbers recorded on Monday were lower by 13.4% and numbers recorded on Friday were lower by over 33% than last Autumn.
+As in previous years, the highest amount of pedestrian traffic was recorded on Saturday (15,204 pedestrians).
+The total recorded on Saturday was 24.89% higher than on Monday (Monday market day) and 58.97% higher than on Friday this year.
+When compared with the previous footfall count taken in Summer 2013, the numbers recorded on Saturday this year were 22.65% higher, numbers recorded on Monday were higher by 20.77% and numbers recorded on Friday were 2.2% higher.
+A more accurate comparison of these figures would be to view them in the context of the Autumn 2012 counts.
+Set against that base date, the Saturday count was up 11.5% while Friday and Monday were down 23.25% and 7.18% respectively.

 With regard to the additional locations added recently, at Quay Street leading to the new Tesco store and at Hartland's Road leading to Fareham Bus Station, the busiest location this year was Hartland's Road on Friday.
-Surprisingly, Hartland's Road was also busier than Quay Street on Saturday and Monday.
-The numbers recorded on Quay Street this year were much lower than last year, when the numbers were similar to the ones recorded at other locations within the Primary Shopping Area.

 More in depth analysis of these new locations will be possible in future years when more data will be collected.
+The current data held on these new nodes does show some changes brought about by development, in particular the new Tesco store.
+Below is a graph showing the uplift in the footfall counts recorded at Quay Street (Location 10) before and after the opening of the store.